 - Homework is given every week.
 It is marked according to accuracy.
-(Completion solely guarantees a partial grade) - It is the student's responsibility to recover missed assignments in case of absence. - An absence is not an excuse for not being tested on what you have missed. - Excused absence does not mean an automatic excused "homework extension": if the absence is on a Thursday the student should submit the h.w. to the instructor by e-mail. before the following Monday. - Participation in class includes taking part in class/group activities (in Zoom rooms e.g.) and discussions, answering the instructor's questions, preparing for the assigned class material prior to the lesson (watching the DVD, reading vocabulary, etc.), and exhibiting a positive attitude in class with respect to material, time, peers, instructor. - Tests are designed to test mastery of class materials (reading comprehension, grammar, vocabulary, and writing).
+(Completion solely guarantees a partial grade) - It is the student's responsibility to recover missed assignments in case of absence. - An absence is not an excuse for not being tested on what you have missed. - Excused absence does not mean an automatic excused "homework extension": if the absence is on a Thursday the student should submit the h.w. to the instructor by e-mail. before the following Monday. - Participation in class includes taking part in class/group activities and discussions, answering the instructor's questions, preparing for the assigned class material prior to the lesson (watching the DVD, reading vocabulary, etc.), and exhibiting a positive attitude in class with respect to material, time, peers, instructor. - Tests are designed to test mastery of class materials (reading comprehension, grammar, vocabulary, and writing).
 There will be a review session prior to each quiz and a feedback session afterwards.
 A sample quiz will be available online. - Final exam will include reading comprehension, essay writing, and grammar.
 A sample final will be available online. - Movie review in English (100-150 words): you have to watch an Arabic movie (samples will be provided on Eclass) and write a review about it (why did you chose it, summary, themes, why did you like it or not).
-It is due last day of class. - Flip Grid videos: you will be asked to record and submit a video (through flip grid) where you give a short presentation about a specific topic related to the chapters and themes covered.
-See more instructions on Eclass. - Oral Exam: The exam consists of a conversation between a student, a peer and your teacher on Zoom/Google meetup.
+It is due last day of class. - Class skits: each group will prepare and deliver a 5 6-minute presentation (working in groups TBA in class) based on proposed topics (discussed in class in advance).
+While the presentation is a group project, grades will be given individually (a grading rubric will be provided prior to the presentations). - Oral Exam: The exam consists of a conversation between a student, a peer and your teacher.
 The conversation will last about 7-8 minutes, your teacher will ask you a few questions as needed, and you must contribute to the conversation as best as possible.
 Grading of the oral component is based on the student's level in comprehension, self-expression in MSA, use of formal structures, and avoiding colloquial language.